GDQuest/godot-guides-v3.0/design-user-interface/design-interfaces-with-the-control-nodes.md

 - VboxContainer and HboxContainer, to arrange UI elements in rows or columns
 - GridContainer, to arrange Controls nodes in a grid-like pattern

-CenterContainer centres all its children inside of its bounding rectangle.
-It's one you typically use for title screens, if you want the options to stay in the centre of the viewport.
+CenterContainer centers all its children inside of its bounding rectangle.
+It's one you typically use for title screens, if you want the options to stay in the center of the viewport.
 As it centers everything, you'll often want a single container nested inside it.
 If you use textures and buttons instead, they'll stack up.

 ![CenterContainer in action.
 The life bar centers inside its parent container.](img/5_containers_CenterContainer.png)

-The MarginContainer adds a margin on any side of the children node.
+The MarginContainer adds a margin on any side of the child nodes.
 Add a MarginContainer that encompasses the entire viewport to add a separation between the edge of the window and the UI.
 You can set a margin on the top, left, right, or bottom side of the container.
 No need to tick the checkbox: click the corresponding value box and type any number.
 It will activate automatically.

 ![The MarginContainer adds a 40px margin around the Game User Interface](img/5_containers_MarginContainer.png)

 There are two BoxContainers: VBoxContainer and HBoxContainer.
-You cannot add the BoxContainer node itself, as it is a helper class.
-But can use vertical and horizontal box containers.
+You cannot add the BoxContainer node itself, as it is a helper class, but you can use vertical and horizontal box containers.
 They arrange nodes either in rows or columns.
 Use them to line up items in a shop, or to build complex grids with rows and columns of different sizes, as you can nest them to your heart's content.

 ![The HBoxContainer horizontally aligns UI elements](img/5_containers_BoxContainer.png)

 VBoxContainer automatically arranges its children into a column.
 It puts them one after the other.
 If you use the separation parameter, it will leave a gap between its children.
 HBoxContainer arranges UI elements in a row.
 It's similar to the VBoxContainer, with an extra `add_spacer` method to add a spacer control node before its first child or after its last child, from a script.

-The GridContainer lets you arrange UI elements in a gridlike pattern.
-You can only control the number of colums it has, and it will set the number of rows by itself, based on its children's count.
-If you have 9 children and 3 columns, you will have 9÷3 = 3 rows.
-Add 3 more children and you'll have 4 rows.
+The GridContainer lets you arrange UI elements in a grid-like pattern.
+You can only control the number of columns it has, and it will set the number of rows by itself, based on its children's count.
+If you have nine children and three columns, you will have 9÷3 = 3 rows.
+Add three more children and you'll have four rows.
 In other words, it will create new rows as you add more textures and buttons.
-Like the box containers, it has 2 properties to set the vertical and horizontal separation between the rows and columns respectively.
+Like the box containers, it has two properties to set the vertical and horizontal separation between the rows and columns respectively.

 ![A GridContainer with 2 columns.
 It sizes each column automatically.](img/5_containers_GridContainer.png)